sayounan/ThermoMap/README.md

 ## Special Thanks to:
-*Dr. Samuel DeStefano MD, Dr. Steven Lammers PhD, Dr. Eric Roth PhD, whose guidance and aid was invaluable in making this project a reality as well as the members of the Thermectrode team, Alyssa Moreno, Elise Carter, Jacob Bado, & Linea Gutierrez from whom we inherited this project.*
+*Dr. Samuel DeStefano MD, Dr. Steven Lammers PhD, Dr. Eric Roth PhD, whose guidance and aid was invaluable in making this project a reality as well as the members of the Thermectrode team, Alyssa Moreno, Elise Carter, Jacob Bado, & Linea Gutierrez from whom we inherited this project and whose shoulders we stood on to reach the heights we acheived.*